EE2dev/item-explorer/README.md

 - `CO=` for specifying a color in rgb.
 E.g: `CO=rgb(70 130 180)`.
 Color can be used to denote certain items belonging together.
 - `LN=` for specifying a long name of an item.
 E.g: `LN=myLongItemName`.
 - `DI=` for specifying a dimension.
 E.g: `DI=fruits`.
 Dimensions can be specified when certain items have a different meaning hence belonging to different dimensions.
-Different dimensions are drawn in separate bar charts and sorted separately
+Different dimensions are drawn in separate bar charts and sorted separately.
-.

 Example for a csv file with column features:
 ```